DGLSBC/jabs-clock/README.md

 # jabs-clock
 Just A Basic SVG Clock

-A fork and much enhanced replacement for cairo-clock
+A fork and much enhanced replacement for cairo-clock, an analog desktop clock drawn with SVG and cairo and gtk 2.0

 ----
 This is my first GNU/Linux project.
 I've been messing with it since May 2015.